+“you will never let go, you will never be satiated.
 You will be damaged and scarred, you will continue to hunger.” ~ Louise Glück, from “The Sensual World”

 I speak in riddles because that it the only way I know through.
 Perhaps if I meander enough, I will once more find my way.
 Or perhaps if I meander too much, I will find myself completely lost.